Best Baby Wear For Traveling and Camping: A Complete Guide to Make Your Trip Less Bumpy

 We know that you may be tempted to stack the layers in a bid to keep your little one safe from bugs and insects.

-If you want to keep your baby just a little warm and all covered up without overheating them, consider using a Long Sleeve Organic Cotton Sleeper Bag.
+If you want to keep your baby just a little warm and all covered up without

 You can use it alone without any other layers underneath if the temperatures are very high.
-The sleeper bag is a brilliant alternative to using a blanket that your child can easily kick-off at night.
+The sleeper bag is a safe alternative to using a blanket that your child can easily kick-off at night.

 It is made from organic cotton and is therefore breathable.
 Your tot’s body moisture will be released through the fabric, leaving them cool and comfortable.